Enqurance/CS5228_Project/README.md

     The final text file after preprocessed is the `test_preprocessed.csv`.

     The different /*result.csv are prediction results from different models.
-The final best kaggle scores are from the xgb_result_best.csv.
+The final best kaggle scores are from the `xgb_result_best.csv`.

 - `EDA/EDA.ipynb`